namtran1812/mercator/README.md

 ---

-## Status

-Mercator currently includes working implementations of:

-- [x] Versioned fixed-income reference data
-- [x] Corporate-bond universe
-- [x] Fixed-income ETF universe
-- [x] ETF basket modeling
-- [x] Evaluated pricing
-- [x] Historical pricing
-- [x] Market summary analytics
-- [x] Relative-value analytics
-- [x] Carry and roll
-- [x] Portfolio risk
-- [x] Risk decomposition
-- [x] Historical VaR
-- [x] Stress testing
-- [x] Scenario analysis
-- [x] Hedge recommendations
-- [x] Portfolio optimization
-- [x] Risk-budget optimization
-- [x] Market replay
-- [x] Agent planning and routing
-- [x] ETF agent analytics
-- [x] Research storage/search infrastructure
-- [x] Terminal-style research workstation
-- [x] Public deployment

----

 ## Disclaimer

 Mercator is an engineering and research project built with synthetic and simulated market data.
 It is not connected to a  live trading venue, does not provide investment advice, and should not be used for production trading or investment decisions.